-Preparing for Life in the Sixth Form
+Preparing for Sixth Form

 Choosing A level subjects is one of the most important academic decisions that students face.
 Choosing what to study does not just determine what students study in the Sixth Form but can also affect university choices and future careers.
 We ensure that they are making informed choices at this crucial stage in their education.